 - EWebSchedule’s Time Card Approval by shift can support reviewing EVV exceptions which allow supervisors to accept or reject the exception.
 Based on the supervisor input, the solution reports the approved time to the EVV aggregator.

 - The eWebSchedule solution is integrated with a Time Collection and Billing process feature.
 The solution will never send units for payment that are not supported by EVV data in the state’s aggregator.

 About the Company:

 ABCS RCM delivers billing and workforce management tools for agencies that provide services to the I-DD community.
 They also provide revenue cycle management services for a variety of healthcare specialties.
 These services include insurance credentialing and online marketing assistance.
-For additional questions about this the EVV mandate in Ohio, please contact the staff at Advanced Billing & Consulting Services.
+For additional questions about this the EVV mandate in Ohio or California, please contact the staff at Advanced Billing & Consulting Services.

 #medicalbillinghelp #medicalbilling #healthcaretrends #ElectronicVisitVerification #EVVOhio #HCBSWaiverbilling #Timetobilling #DODDbilling #TimeCollection #SchedulingSolutions #Homecarebilling #Ohiowaiverbilling